 Another client, over several Zoom meetings, sent his date deliveries from her favorite restaurants, and then shared the meal virtually.

-Diane Solomon, 61, has been dating online and in person during the pandemic in Portland, Oregon.
+Diane Solomon, 62, has dated online and in person during the pandemic in Portland, Oregon.
 She recommends cooking the same meal together on Zoom or bringing your favorite beverage to a virtual meeting.

 "I could talk about green tea for a while,” she says.
 She recommends leaving alcohol out of first dates, both virtually and in person, to keep judgment sharp.
 Others say an alcoholic beverage may help break the ice.